 - Use different science perspectives and an in-depth knowledge of a substantive area to develop and apply a conceptual knowledge base that enhances the link among theoretical advances, research and practice to improve health outcomes

 The PhD program was initiated in 1987 and has produced 130 graduates since 1992.
 Current enrollment is approximately 36 students.

-There are three entry points to the PhD Program:
+There are two entry points to the PhD Program:

 Post-BSN Option: for those who wish to build on their BSN degree to become active nurse researchers and contribute to the development of science that improves health outcomes.
 This option also includes those with an earned master's degree who desire to develop research skills that contribute to science, scholarship and improved health outcomes.